Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Chase British Airways

-Even if you don’t fly British Airways, you can earn Big Travel with the Chase British Airways card.
-Because you can earn 50,000 British Airways Avios points after you get the card and meet minimum spending requirements.
+Even if you don’t fly British Airways, you can get Big Travel with the Chase British Airways card.
+Because you can earn up to 100,000 British Airways Avios points after you get the card and meet tiered minimum spending requirements.

 Then, you can use the points to book award flights on partner airlines like Alaska Airlines or American Airlines.